Exkywor/MECamMotionCalc/README.md

 In which InterpData (1 to n) does time point 1 happen?
 1 At what time of it does time point 1 happen?
 5.55
 In which InterpData (1 to n) does time point 2 happen?
-3 At what time of it does point 2 happen?
+3 At what time of it does time point 2 happen?
 0
 ```
 After this, the results will be: